INSIDE: Everything you need to know about the Water Blow Nusa Dua Bali.

 The volcanic jagged rock formations of limestone and coral around the water blow makes for some pretty spectacular nature scenery too, although they would be hell on your feet.

-How to find the Blow Hole Nusa Dua
+How to find the Water Blow Nusa Dua Bali Indonesia

 Alight at the Nusa Dua car park, then enter the Indonesia Tourism Development (ITDC) complex park, a gorgeous open space with plenty of green grass and a tropical vibe.